 Dr. Roger Grekin, 71, of Ann Arbor, Michigan, died on September 29, 2015.
 Roger earned both his bachelor’s and medical degrees from the University of Michigan and was in the Michigan Marching Band in 1962.
 One of the University of Michigan Medical School’s most devoted educators, Roger served as director of the curriculum for first and second year medical students.
 He received many awards for his teaching, including the Kaiser Permanente Award for Excellence in Pre-clinical Teaching in 2006 and the Lifetime Achievement Award in Medical Education in 2008.
 Click here for his obituary.

 Doug MacLeod, 94, of Dearborn, Michigan, died on October 25, 2015.
 Doug was one of the founders and the first secretary of UMBAA.
 His first year in the Michigan band was 1938 and he became a member of Nu Chapter, KKY in 1940.
-Doug started collecting marches when he was at Michigan and he amassed a coillection that he loaned out all over the world.
+Doug started collecting marches when he was at Michigan and he amassed a collection that he loaned out all over the world.
 One of the most unique things he had was a Sousa piece entitled "Leaves From My Notebook."
 It was in manuscript form and it was never published.
-There is a few other copies floating around the US.
+There are a few other copies floating around the US.
 Click here for his obituary.

 Gary Cochran, 77, of Ann Arbor, died on October 17, 2015.
 Gary earned a PhD in Physics from the University of Michigan in 1967 and played trumpet in the Michigan Marching Band.
 After retiring from his career in science, he renewed his long love of music and began playing the trumpet again, ultimately participating in more than 4 different bands in both Michigan and Florida.
 Click here for his obituary.